kawaii5/izbicki.me/blog/Conversions.md

 ```

 ---
 Programming languages have many different ways to store characters, like a string.
 Haskell can store characters in `String`, `ByteString` and `Text`.
 Converting between a `String`, `ByteString`, and `Text` is important because functions ask for different types.
 For example, `writeBS :: ByteString -> Snap ()` asks for `ByteString`.
 If we put any other way of storing characters, like a `String`, there will be an error message.
-This is because Haskell is "lazy" it doesn't convert a `ByteString` to `String` automatically.

 ```Haskell
     ghci> writeBS "hello"